Cancer of the Small Intestine

 - Visible blood loss: Blood or a material that looks like coffee grounds may be vomited, or black stools may be passed.

-- Jaundice (yellowish skin): This is a symptom in people with cancer that involves the upper small intestine because of blockage of the bile ducts draining the liver.
+Jaundice (yellowish skin): This is a symptom caused by blockage of the bile ducts draining the liver.
 For example, stools may lighten in color, urine may darken, and the whites of the eyes appear yellow.

 Diagnosing Cancer of the Small Intestine

-- A CT scan of the abdomen or an abdominal ultrasound may help to visualize bulky tumors and to evaluate possible spread of the cancer to adjacent lymph nodes and distant organs, such as the liver.
+CT scan of the abdomen or an abdominal ultrasound to visualize bulky tumors and to evaluate possible spread of the cancer to adjacent lymph nodes and distant organs, such as the liver

-- Colonoscopy may help diagnose tumors involving the lower areas of the small bowel.
+Colonoscopy to help diagnose tumors involving the lower areas of the small bowel

 Treatment for Cancer of the Small Intestine

-- Chemotherapy may be useful if the cancer has spread or is contained but advanced.
+Chemotherapy, if the cancer has spread or is contained but advanced

-- Radiation therapy may be helpful if the disease localized at the place it originated.
+Radiation therapy, if the disease is localized at the place it originated

 - Surgery may also relieve symptoms when the cancer has caused a bowel obstruction.
 In this case, doctors may perform a bypass procedure or limited tumor removal.